 Severe Housing Needs: Priority given to projects that are located in a county with a high percentage of severe housing problems for renters as defined in the Ohio Housing Needs Assessment.

 e.
 Leveraging

 i.
-Priority given to projects that evidence a higher proportion of non-federal, non-OHFA funding sources3 in their development budget.
+Priority given to projects with a budget that includes >40% financing from non-federal, non-OHFA sources.

 In the event of a tie score, the following criteria will determine funding priority: